Amazon delivers weak outlook, hampered by higher costs

 Still, Amazon's outlook reflects broader industry challenges.

-The world's biggest online retailer projected net sales of between $116 billion and $121 billion for the second quarter.
-Analysts were expecting $125.48 billion, according to IBES data from Refinitiv.
+The world's biggest online retailer projected net sales of between US$116 billion and US$121 billion for the second quarter.
+Analysts were expecting US$125.48 billion, according to IBES data from Refinitiv.